JDRaftKeeper/RaftKeeper/docs/how-to-monitor-and-manage.md

 #### jmst

 Dump Jemalloc statistics.
-Note that this is only useful when you Jemalloc is enabled.
+Note that this only works when you Jemalloc is enabled.

-Jemalloc is disabled when:
+Jemalloc is enabled when:
-1. RaftKeeper is build with sanitizers
+1. RaftKeeper is not built with sanitizers
-2. your OS is not linux or freebsd
+2. and built with ENABLE_JEMALLOC=ON (default is ON)
-3. RaftKeeper is build with ENABLE_JEMALLOC=OFF
+3. and your OS is linux or freebsd

 ```
 ___ Begin jemalloc statistics ___